MILL5/yocto/README.md

 #### Fluent API ####

-We support a simple fluent-based API for registration with AsMultiInstance, AsSingleton, and AsInstancePerThread.
+We support a simple fluent-based API for registration with AsMultiple, AsSingleton, and AsPerThread.
 We definitely want to expand on this feature.

 #### Child Containers ####